-Figure 3 shows the three types of PsA in a single event on 25 January 2012, which lasts more than 6 h.
-The panels displayed in the figure are the same as in Fig. 2.
+Figure 3 shows three types of PsA in a single event on January 25, 2012, which lasts more than 6 hrs.
+The panels displayed in the figure are the same as in Figure 2.
 Inspection of this figure shows that different types of PsA are observed in different regions of the sky.
-Before 02:00 UT APA is dominant below 70° latitude followed by a combination of faint unstructured and very low emission up until 03:00 UT.
-After that, PPA becomes dominant below 68° latitude; however, over the EISCAT FOV APA is dominant until 04:00 UT.
-After 04:00 UT, almost the entire sky is filled with PPA, and then, after 05:30 UT, PA starts to appear.
-The N_e and its maximum altitude in the EISCAT FOV (dashed red lines in keograms and ewograms) are displayed on the lower two panels of the figure.
-There is a clear difference in the magnitude of electron density and the altitude of maximum $N{\rm e}$ during the different types of PsA.
-The interesting big difference is observed around 04:00 UT, where there was a transition between APA and PPA.
-This transition is also apparent at the altitude of the maximum $N{\rm e}$.
-During APA, the maximum $N{\rm e}$ altitude lies at 110 km; however, during PPA, it is below 100 km.
-The PA electron density magnitudes and the altitude of the maximum $N{\rm e}$ show high variations corresponding to the patch-on and patch-off periods over the EISCAT FOV.
+Before 2 UT APA is dominant below 70 ° latitude followed by a combination of faint unstructured and very low emission up until 3 UT.
+After that, PPA becomes dominant below 68 ° latitude; however, over the EISCAT FOV APA is dominant until 4 UT.
+After 4 UT, almost the entire sky is filled with PPA, and then after 5:30 UT, PA starts to appear.
+The N_e and its maximum altitude in the EISCAT FOV (red dashed lines on keo(ewo)grams) are displayed on the lower two panels of

+185 the figure.
+There is a clear difference in the magnitude of electron density and the altitude of maximum N_e during the different types of PsA.
+The interesting big difference is observed around 4 UT, where there was a transition between APA and PPA.
+This transition is also apparent in the altitude of the maximum N_e .
+During APA, the maximum N_e altitude lies at 110 km; however, during PPA, it is below 100 km.
+The PA electron density magnitudes and the altitude of the maximum N_e show high variations corresponding to the patch on and patch off periods over the EISCAT FOV.